-As the kids head back to school and we all get back into a routine, the Fall is a great time to dust off your goals for the year.
-Whether you were planning to lose weight, start a fitness program, learn something new, or get organized, you have four months to achieve those goals.
-Here’s a little secret: by understanding your own DISC personality style, you can make it easier on yourself and end the year on a high note.
+At the end of the year, many people tend to summarize their achievements or renew their commitment to certain goals for the year.
+Whether you were planning to lose weight, start a fitness program, learn something new, or get organized, you can accomplish anything you want and here’s a little secret how: by understanding your own DISC personality style, you can make it easier on yourself and end the year on a high note.
 Here are some personality-based ways to motivate you for reaching those goals:

 The D Personality Style typically enjoys a challenge or a competition.
 Challenge yourself to reach a milestone, or better yet, challenge others to see who can do it first.
 This will keep you stay interested in the task at hand.